Sequential Bayesian Registration for Functional Data: Introduction

 There are many methods for functional data registration \citep{ramsay1998, tang2008, srivastava2011b}.
 Here, we briefly review a small subset.
-Landmark-based registration focuses on synchronization of (a small number of) landmarks, which represent important features of the observed functions, e.g., local extrema \citep{ramsay2005, kneip2000}.
+Landmark-based registration focuses on synchronization of (a small number of) points, which represent important features of the observed functions, e.g., local extrema \citep{ramsay2005, kneip2000}.
 While conceptually simple, these approaches rely on a faithful specification of landmarks, which is often difficult and time consuming.
-Metric-based registration utilizes a distance on the function space of interest to achieve horizontal synchronization of entire functions, i.e., it does not require landmark specification.
-However, the choice of distance is important as it must satisfy a key invariance property (see Section \ref{sec:background} for details).
-The standard $\mathbb{L}^2$ distance, which is commonly used in FDA, does not satisfy this property, and thus is inappropriate for metric-based registration.
-As an alternative, Srivastava et al. proposed the extended Fisher-Rao (eFR) Riemannian metric\footnote{The Fisher-Rao metric has a rich history in information geometry \citep{amari85,kass-vos-geometry-book}.}, which does satisfy this invariance property; unfortunately, the resulting distance is not computable in closed form \cite{srivastava2011b}.
-However, a simple transformation of functional data, termed the square-root velocity function, simplifies the complicated eFR distance to the simple $\mathbb{L}^2$ distance, facilitating efficient computation.
+Metric-based registration uses a distance on the function space of interest to achieve horizontal synchronization of entire functions, i.e., it does not require landmark specification.
+However, the distance must satisfy a key invariance property (see Section \ref{subsec:regist} for details), which is not the case for the standard $\mathbb{L}^2$ distance commonly used in FDA.
+As an alternative, \cite{srivastava2011b} proposed the extended Fisher-Rao (eFR) metric, which is equivalent to the $\mathbb{L}^2$ distance under a simple transformation of the original functions, called the square-root velocity transformation.
 The resulting metric-based registration method is commonly referred to as elastic.
 Bayesian model-based registration of functional data has been explored relatively recently.
-In this setting, the main challenge lies in specifying an appropriate prior distribution over the phase component of functional data.
-Telesca and Inoue were the first to approach registration from this perspective and modeled phase via penalized B-splines \cite{telesca2008}.
-Lu et al. explicitly considered the geometry of the representation space of the phase component and specified a Gaussian process prior on this space \cite{lu2017}.
-Horton et al. also modeled phase via a Gaussian process, but additionally allowed the incorporation of landmark information in the registration process \cite{horton2021}.
-Finally, Cheng et al., and Bharath and Kurtek used the Dirichlet distribution as a prior model on consecutive increments of discretized phase functions \cite{cheng2016,bharath2020}.
-An extension of Bayesian registration to sparse or fragmented functional data was recently developed by Matuk et al. \cite{matuk2021}.
+In this setting, the main challenge lies in specifying an appropriate prior distribution over the phase component of functional data. \cite{telesca2008} were the first to approach registration from this perspective and modeled phase via (constrained) B-splines. \cite{lu2017} explicitly considered the geometry of the representation space of the phase component and specified a Gaussian process prior on this space. \cite{horton2021} also modeled phase via a Gaussian process, but additionally allowed the incorporation of landmark information in the registration process.
+Finally, \cite{cheng2016} and \cite{bharath2020} used the Dirichlet distribution as a prior model on consecutive increments of discretized phase functions.
+An extension of Bayesian registration to sparse/fragmented functional data was developed by \cite{matuk2021}.
 Importantly, all of the aforementioned model-based approaches rely on batch learning, and in particular MCMC, for inference.